rajvatsal/todo/README.md

 - ## list

-  - add edit button on tasks
+  - add edit button on tasks.
+  - fix edit button error.
+  - use css for setting colors of task priority.

+    - use a global variable for attribute name
+    - remove priorityMananger
-  - add sections
+    - add correct css

   - add remove buttons

+    - Project form. <!-- cancel mid form completion. -->
+    - Task-container.
+    - Projects page.
+    - Projects list.

   - add my projects page

-    - lists all projects
-    - has a add project button
+  - how can you use css for project colors also. <!-- production. -->
+  - add sections. <!-- this is an after thought, I may add it on revisiting this project on a later date. -->

 - ~~update tmplate so that you have a add project button~~
 - ~~create a function that changes the dom when you create that project~~